suoapvs/MAX6675_Thermocouple/README.md

     */
     MAX6675_Thermocouple thermocouple(SCK_PIN, CS_PIN, SO_PIN);

-    // or
-    /**
-    	READINGS_NUMBER - How many readings are taken to determine a mean temperature.
-The more values, the longer a calibration is performed, but the readings will be more accurate.
-    	DELAY_TIME - Delay time between a temperature readings (ms).
-    */
-    MAX6675_Thermocouple thermocouple(
-        SCK_pin, CS_pin, SO_pin,
-        READINGS_NUMBER,
-        DELAY_TIME
-    );

     // Read a temperature in Celsius.
     double celsius = thermocouple.readCelsius();
     // Read a temperature in Kelvin.